THE CHEROKEE COUNTY BOARD OF EDUCATION

 - Recognize Hospital as primary provider of health education by a third party to School District elementary, middle and high schools through Hospital’s Junior Health Advocate Program, with Hospital offered the right of first refusal to provide such programs.
 Hospital programs will be made available and scheduled by teachers at their discretion but shall be limited to three per year, per grade level; communication in regard to scheduling will be between the individual school and the Hospital’s Junior Health Advocate Program Coordinator.

-- Designate the Director of Public Information, Communications and Partnerships to meet quarterly with Hospital to review Partnership activities during the prior quarter and assess future Partnership activities.
+- Designate the Chief Communications Officer to meet quarterly with Hospital, upon its request, to review partnership activities during the prior quarter and assess future partnership activities.

 - Hospital may, in its sole discretion and upon the written request of the School Board or local school, provide additional direct support to the School Board, which shall not be included in the gift described above in paragraph 1 of this Article III, including the following: